BroadbandForum/obbaa/docs/installing/sim/index.md

 1. Device Simulator =\> Simulates a NETCONF device.
 OB-BAA connects to the device via NETCONF and deploys the instructions passed on to it by Controller.
+    * [pOLT Simulator](polt/index.md#polt_sim) =\> Simulates the physical OLT for interactions between the OLT and the BAA layer.

 2. Controller Simulator =\> Simulates a SDN M&C. Connects to OB-BAA via its Northbound NETCONF protocol adapter.

+3. [ONU Simulator](onu/index.md#onu_sim) =\> For simulating ONU functionality related with processing and responding to OMCI messages.
+The ONU simulator can also be used to test the scale of the BAA layer.

 These simulators are loaded with the YANG modules that are to be tested or demonstrated.